One Less Thing To Worry About

 Living in a makeshift shelter among 600,000 other people in the world’s largest refugee camp is challenging enough.
 But when the monsoon season begins in Bangladesh, families who have already lost so much anxiously await, holding their breath, hoping against hope that heavy rains and wind will spare the little they have left.

 Medair’s shelter team

 As Medair’s shelter team sets out one early July morning, with relentless rain already plaguing the camp for days on end, there is serious cause for concern: “All the shelters in the camp are built on the slopes of sandy hills”, says Esteban Kang, Shelter Project Manager.
 “With this rain, it’s very difficult to keep them grounded.”

-Ahead of the monsoon season, together with other aid organisations, Medair’s team worked to anticipate and mitigate the risks by distributing transitional shelter kits containing materials to help strengthen homes and provide additional protection for families.
+Ahead of the monsoon season, together with other aid organisations, Medair’s team worked to anticipate and mitigate the risks by distributing transitional shelter kits containing materials to help strengthen homes and provide additional protection for families inside the refugee camp.
 By July, due to such sustained rains, a decision is made to activate an emergency response.

 Later in the day, with menacing clouds once again gathering overhead, the team checks in on Amina*.
 As they arrive, it quickly becomes apparent that she needs urgent help.
 “Her home is built at the bottom of a slope,” notes Esteban.
 “The rain has triggered a landslide and the back of her shelter is damaged.”

 Looking around her shelter, with no back wall and mud covering the floor, she tells us, “My husband died in Myanmar.
 Now I live here alone with my daughter.
 With this rain, we can no longer stay in this shelter.”